TradingFlow-OpenSource/tradingflow-docs/en/node-details/binance-price-node.md

 ---

-**Q: What's the difference between current_price and close price in kline_data?**
+**Q: What's the difference between current_price and close price in the data output?**

 A:

-- `current_price` comes from real-time ticker endpoint, is the latest trade price
+- `data.current_price` comes from real-time ticker endpoint, is the latest trade price
-- The `close` price in the last K-line of `kline_data` is the closing price for that time period
+- The `close` price in the last K-line of `data.kline_data` is the closing price for that time period
 - If current K-line is not closed yet, the last K-line's close may differ from current_price

 ---